-According to the study, yield gaps were low in the northwestern states of Haryana and Punjab—India’s wheat belt—but it could be increased by another 10 percent by changing the sow date.
+According to the study, the yield gaps were low in the northwestern states of Haryana and Punjab—India’s main bread basket—but it could be increased by another 10 percent by improving managing, including shifting sow dates earlier.

-It is the northern and eastern states of Uttar Pradesh and Bihar where the gaps were much higher—yields could be increased by up to 32 percent with an earlier sow date.
-By improving management practices to the highest yielding farms, the yield could be doubled.
+In the northern and eastern states of Uttar Pradesh and Bihar the gaps were much higher—yields could be increased by up to 32 percent if farmers adopted best management practices within a given district.
+By improving management practices to those adopted in Punjab, the highest yielding state, yields in eastern plains could be doubled.

 “One of the most important factors we found for closing yield gaps was earlier sowing,” Jain said.

-The researchers then examined the impact of sow dates, irrigation use and the amount of fertilizer applied.
+The researchers also examined the impact of other factors like the impact of sow dates, and irrigation use.
 They found that sow date was the biggest factor in the wheat yield gap across all states.
 Access to irrigation was the second-largest factor leading to a yield gap.